 Continue mixing the whipped cream on medium high until you have stiff peaks (when you lift the beaters out of the bowl, the whipped cream stands straight up and doesn’t fold over), but don’t over beat it or it will not have a smooth texture.

-How to top the Chocolate Cream Pie
+How to top the pie

 Top the chilled Chocolate Cream Pie with the whipped cream.
 Then using a vegetable peeler, run the peeler down the thin edge of a chocolate bar to make chocolate shavings.
 I do this right over the pie.
 If you touch the shavings or if your room is warm, they will melt easily.